anujg21/ml_car_price_prediction/README.md

     * While plotting the predicted value and test data, I noticed some discrepancies, so it will be worth understanding the cause and reconstructing the model.
     * Removing outliers from the data and reconstructing the models.
     * Remvoving duplicates from the data.
+    * Would introducing PCA to reduce the dimensionality of the data improve the model accuracy?